KULeuven-Diepenbeek/osc-course/content/ch6-tasks/processes.md

 ...
 ```

+In the example above the PID is 20162.
+Now we want to get some information on this process.
+Remember how we said that in Linux, almost everything is a file?
-Through the ps command the PID of the process **./longhello** can be found.
-In the example above it's 20162.
-While this process is running, there is a folder in the **/proc** map that has the same name as the PID.
+Well, while this process is running, Linux magically creates a folder in the **/proc** map that has the same name as the PID.
 There is a lot of metadata on the process that can be consulted here.
-Also, certain fields in the struct_task are reflected in this folder.
+For example, certain fields in the struct_task are reflected in this folder.

 ```bash
 jvliegen@localhost:~/$ ls /proc/20162